 - Key-Value stores – To store individual configs items.

 - Hashes – Can use this to store data which can be huge key-value lookups & needs to be broken down.
-For example, you have a blacklist database in millions that need to be looked up very frequently, then using Redis Key-Value is not the best way as millions of keys will bring the performance down.
-Well, there are other alternatives like constant database (TinyCDB – www.corpit.ru/mjt/tinycdb.html) for this use case if your data is in millions.
+For example, you have a blacklist database with millions of records that need to be looked up very frequently.
+Using Redis Key-Value is not the best method as millions of keys will bring the performance down.
+Fortunately, there are other alternatives like Constant Database (TinyCDB) for this use case.

 - Counters & Hyperlogs – Best to build real-time dashboards & leaderboards.